yohanpandya/Python_KafkaWeatherData/README.md

 Here is a step by step way to run the project.

-# To build the image
 1) docker build . -t p7

-# To run the kafka broker
 2) docker run -d -v ./files:/files --name=p7 p7

-# To run the producer program
 3) docker exec -it p7 python3 /files/producer.py

-# To run the debug program
-4) docker exec -it p7 python3 /files/debug.py

-# To run the consumer program (for partition 0, 2)
 5) docker exec -it p7 python3 /files/consumer.py 0 2

-# To generate files/month.svg
 6) docker exec -it p7 python3 /files/plot.py